Heroes' Day (Namibia): Origin

 In 1966, the United Nations General Assembly revoked South Africa's mandate to govern South West African territory and placed it under direct UN administration.
 South Africa refused to recognize this resolution.
 The South West Africa People's Organization (SWAPO) at that time prepared for armed resistance and founded its armed wing, the People's Liberation Army of Namibia (PLAN) in 1962.
 Many of its former commanders were in exile, but PLAN began to infiltrate the north of Namibia to establish training camps.
 Omugulugwombashe was one such training camp, established in June 1966 by PLAN commander John Ya Otto Nankudhu.
 The group under Nankudhu had just started to build defensive structures and planned to train about 90 soldiers there.

 On 26 August 1966, eight helicopters of the South African Defence Force attacked the guerrilla fighters at Omugulugwombashe.
 At the time of the attack, there were only 17 soldiers in the camp.
 It was the first armed battle of the War.

-Omugulugwombashe is declared as one of the Heroes Acre in Namibia, and it is a settlement in the Tsandi electoral constituency in the Omusati Region of northern Namibia.
+Namibia has two state cemeteries, the Heroes' Acre outside the capital Windhoek, and the site at Omugulugwombashe in the Tsandi electoral constituency in the Omusati Region of northern Namibia.

 In commemoration of the day, 26 August is a public holiday in Namibia.
 While recognized by the United Nations as Namibia Day, the day is celebrated as Heroes' Day in Namibia.
-It is normally celebrated in different regions, and this year (26 August 2024) was celebrated at Omuthiya in the Oshikoto region under the theme of honoring our Martyrs.
+It is normally celebrated in different regions, and in 2026 will be celebrated at the Heroes' Acre outside Windhoek.